 Family members often wonder when it is the right time to become involved in a loved one’s daily life and care.
 Adult children typically discuss their parents’ health and living situation amongst themselves until an unforeseen event causes them to take action.
 However, this is not the best way to broach the subject with elders or prepare yourself for managing someone else’s health, finances and daily care.
 Going into caregiving blindly and without a strategy is strongly discouraged.

 Support and assistance can come in the form of a care team, which includes family members, close friends, neighbors, and whomever else you you trust to pitch in.
 However, during the initial planning discussion, it will probably be most comfortable and productive to only have the closest individuals present so it is not too overwhelming.
-Tackle the subject as early as possible, and from there, select upbeat individuals with practical skills join your care team.
+Tackle the subject as early as possible and then select upbeat individuals with practical skills to join your care team.

 Create Your Care Plan Template